FACTION BRIEF

 Variable

 Temporary holding during crisis.
 Minimal infrastructure.
-Whatever they can manage when deletion is imminent.
+Whatever can be spun up when deletion is imminent and seconds count.

 Variable Risk